shipwright-io/build/docs/proposals/dedicated-shipwright-operator.md

 However, the Build API CRDs will remain on the cluster, as these will be managed by OLM.

 At present, OLM does not delete CRDs and CRD instances if the associated operator is removed.
-This is by design to ensure user data is not accidently deleted - see [operator-framework/operator-lifecycle-manager#1326](https://github.com/operator-framework/operator-lifecycle-manager/issues/1326).
+This is by design to ensure user data is not accidentally deleted - see [operator-framework/operator-lifecycle-manager#1326](https://github.com/operator-framework/operator-lifecycle-manager/issues/1326).

 #### Installed Custom Resource Definitions